basnijholt/unidep/README.md

 - `some-package` is included only in UNIX-like environments (Linux and macOS).
 - `another-package` is specific to Windows.
 - `special-package` is included only for 64-bit macOS systems.
-- `cirq` is managed by `pip` on macOS and by `conda` on Linux.
+- `cirq` is managed by `pip` on macOS and Windows, and by `conda` on Linux.
 This demonstrates how you can specify different package managers for the same package based on the platform.

 #### Implementation